acterglobal/zoe-relay/crates/blob-store/examples/README.md

 # Blob Store Examples

-This directory contains example applications that demonstrate how to use the Zoeyr blob store.
+This directory contains example applications that demonstrate how to use the Zoe blob store.

 ## Upload/Download Example